futuregrid/manual/docs/source/vampir.rst

 single I/O event, the triangle has to be selected.
 In that case, a second triangle at the end of the interval appears.

-Since theÂ \ *Process Timeline*Â reveals information of one process only, short black arrows are used to indicate outgoing communication.
-Clicking on message lines or arrows shows message details like sender process, receiver process, message length, message duration, and message tag in theÂ \ *Context View*Â display.
+Since the \ *Process Timeline* reveals information of one process only, short black arrows are used to indicate outgoing communication.
+Clicking on message lines or arrows shows message details like sender process, receiver process, message length, message duration, and message tag in the \ *Context View* display.

 **Counter Data Timeline**
 ~~~~~~~~~~~~~~~~~~~~~~~~~